Autumn 2022 Application Information for 2022-2023

 Visit the UW Graduate School admissions website for information about the admissions process, including an overview of the admissions process and information specific to international students.

-Submit all of the following application materials electronically via the Graduate School online application website prior to the December 1, 2022 deadline.
-No materials should be sent via postal mail as the Department of Chemistry and the University of Washington Graduate School do not accept paper submissions for this program.
+Submit all of the following application materials electronically via the Graduate School online application website prior to the December 2, 2024 deadline.
+No materials should be sent via postal mail, as the Department of Chemistry and the University of Washington Graduate School do not accept paper submissions for this program.

-- Three letters of recommendation, coordinated through and uploaded by writers to the online application website.
-Hard copy letters are discouraged; if your recommender prefers to send a paper copy then s/he should include the recommendation cover form with the letter of recommendation.
+2. Three letters of recommendation, coordinated through and uploaded by writers to the online application website.
+If your recommender is unable to use the recommendation portal, please ask them to contact chmgprog@uw.edu for assistance

-- (i) an introduction to yourself, your interests, and motivations,
+(i) an introduction to yourself, your interests, and motivations related to pursuing a Ph.D. in chemistry,

-- (iv) an explanation of why you would like to pursue a PhD in Chemistry at the UW.
-Please also include three faculty members in our department that are most aligned with your interests and a brief explanation for your choices.
+(iv) an explanation of why you would like to pursue a Ph.D. in Chemistry at UW.
+Please also include three faculty members in our department that are most aligned with your research interests and a brief explanation of your choices.
 All of these elements can be discussed in any order within your statement of purpose, and you are welcome to include additional information.

 The total length of the Statement of Purpose should be approximately 1 to 2 pages.